 If we look at the five functions of the National Institute of Standards and Technology (NIST) Cybersecurity Framework — Identify, Protect, Detect, Respond and Recover — so far, we are only covering the detection part of the equation.
 To fill in the gaps, we’re now witnessing the emergence of the SOC’s big brother: the fusion center.
 The fusion center’s job is to cover the entire spectrum of the NIST model.

 What makes the fusion center different?
-Whereas a SOC only pulls in data from your infrastructure and then stops at an analyst, the fusion center uses a wider set of data sources, collects data from both inside and outside your organization, correlates and enriches that data (often using advanced Artificial Intelligence (AI) could mean any of a wide range ...
-More and machine learning to draw conclusions), and pushes this enriched information out to the relevant parts of your organization to respond and recover.
+Whereas a SOC only pulls in data from your infrastructure and then stops at an analyst, the fusion center uses a wider set of data sources, collects data from both inside and outside your organization, correlates and enriches that data (often using advanced AI and machine learning to draw conclusions), and pushes this enriched information out to the relevant parts of your organization to respond and recover.

 There are multiple advantages to the fusion center approach.
 Due to advanced automation and the use of machine learning, between 30 and 70 percent of level 1 analyst tasks can be automated, which helps improve response times, reduce the number of analysts needed and free up your security teams to focus on more important tasks.